February 14, 2014

 You may spend much of your first few walks going backward, but it won't take long for your dog to learn that he must pay attention to where you are going instead of choosing his own path and speed.

 You can also practice "come" outside using a long (20-foot) training leash.
 The long leash makes it easy to catch your dog if he gets distracted and wants to wander around the yard.
-You will need the help of another person.
+For this method, you'll need the help of another person.

 - Attach the long training leash to your dog's collar.